emews/emews-project-creator/README.md

 Options:
   -V, --version          Show the version and exit.
-  -o, --output-dir PATH  Directory into whch the project template will be
+  -o, --output-dir PATH  Directory into which the project template will be
                          generated.

   -c, --config PATH      Path to the template configuration file.
 Option is